Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Property-Types.md

 |:-------------|:------|:------------|
 | Default | Vector 4 | The default value of the [Property](https://docs.unity3d.com/Manual/SL-Properties.html). |

-NOTE: Previous versions of HDR colors were not corrected for the project colorspace.
-The behavior is corrected now, and previously created color properties will continue to use old behavior unless explicilty upgraded through the [Graph Inspector](Internal-Inspector.md).
-You may convert a new **Color** property back to gamma space with the [Colorspace Conversion Node](Colorspace-Conversion-Node.md) to mimic old behavior in a linear space project.
+NOTE: In versions prior to 10.0, Shader Graph didn't correct HDR colors for the project colorspace.
+Version 10.0 corrected this behavior.
+HDR color properties that you created with older versions maintain the old behavior, but you can use the [Graph Inspector](Internal-Inspector.md) to upgrade them.
+To mimic the old behavior in a gamma space project, you can use the [Colorspace Conversion Node](Colorspace-Conversion-Node.md) to convert a new HDR **Color** property from gamma to linear space.

 ## Texture 2D